Daniela Elser: Worrying phrase Queen keeps repeating amid health crisis - NZ Herald

 OPINION:

-However, what has really set off a fresh round of alarm bells (number three) was her opening address to the Synod, delivered by son Prince Edward, and her choice of nine particular words which have only dialled up the concern for her wellbeing.
+What really set off a fresh round of alarm bells was her opening address to the Synod, delivered by son Prince Edward, and her choice of nine particular words which have only dialled up concern for her wellbeing.

 If the 95-year-old was trying to tug on the heartstrings then she was successful, starting with, "It is hard to believe that it is over 50 years since Prince Philip and I attended the very first meeting of the General Synod."